GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Anurai.md

 **Marine Breathing**: Anuroi are equally capable of breathing normal air and breathing in untainted bodies of water.

 **Great Leap**: Once per encounter, as an action, you may perform a great leap.
 Treat as a jump whose maximum distance is increased by a number of yards up to your [Body] bonus.
+If a creature attempts an attack of opportunity against you as a result, you gain a bonus to defense against that attack equal to your heroism.

 **Fine Flip**: In place of performing an attack (by action or reaction), you may perform a fine flip.
 Treat as a jump whose maximum distance is increased by a number of feet equal to your [Body] score.
 For the purpose of falling as a result, you ignore a number of feet equal to your [Body] score.
 You must perform a rest before doing so again.